icflorescu/mantine-datatable/README.md

 **⚠️ Mantine DataTable V7 is compatible with Mantine V7.**
 **💡 If you're looking for the old version that works with [Mantine V6](https://v6.mantine.dev), head over to [Mantine DataTable V6](https://icflorescu.github.io/mantine-datatable-v6).**

-## Mantine DataTable AI Bot

-[Mantine DataTable](https://codeparrot.ai/oracle?owner=icflorescu&repo=mantine-datatable) Bot will help you understand this repository better.
-You can ask for code examples, installation guide, debugging help and much more.

 ## Features

 - **Lightweight** - no external dependencies, [no bloat](https://bundlephobia.com/package/mantine-datatable)